 Registration of a Singapore Representative Office

 Many authorities can help you to register your company in Singapore.
-These authorities can structure your Representative Office within 5 working days provided you have all the essential papers in order.
+These authorities can structure your Representative Office within five working days, provided you have all the essential papers in order.

-After the approval of the application of your Singapore Representative Office, they will also support you in the application process of Employment Pass for the Chief Representative, the one who proposes the intention to relocate to Singapore to manage services of the Representative Office.
-The method of approval by Singapore’s Ministry of Manpower can take about 3 to 5 weeks.
+After the approval of the application of your Singapore Representative Office, they will also support you in the application process for Employment Pass for the Chief Representative, the one who proposes the intention to relocate to Singapore to manage services of the Representative Office.
+The method of approval by Singapore’s Ministry of Manpower can take about three to five weeks.